9brada6/tabs-with-posts/development.md

 - Test A3Rev views plugin, because we changed something.
 - 🥇 Add taxonomy options(with post formats).
 - ➕ Make ajax show a "Loading..." text before loading widget.
+- add a setting to do not enable cache if the user is an admin.
 - ➕ When a tab query is deleted, then delete the tab from the widgets?(sounds very good), and if is not deleted, then improve the message that a tab is non existed in widget.
 - ➕ Add a way to minimize CSS/HTML when is cached.
 CSS is very important to minimize, because there is a lot of improvement.
 - ➕ Fix order By YASR plugin.